ismailp145/autograder/Scripting/notes.md

   Record input and store (maybe csv)
   Work with data after that is complete.

-For the testers:
+# For the testers:

 Record count, record which were correct and record any errors that were seen.

+9/21

+# Unit Testers

+Include unit testers to check each method instead of trying to add them all to a csv file.
+So if all unit tests pass, then just write PASS / 100.
+If some fail give score for ex, 4/5 Passed.
+Test Case : Empty list did not pass.